top of page

 Their father, once a prolific part of their life and instrumental in their upbringing, has been reduced to a small container of ashes.

-The former was 76 years old and it was sudden, the latter was 98 and it was long expected.
+The former was 76 years old and it was sudden, the latter was 98 and it was not wholly unexpected.

 We always have regrets – the Hindsight monster comes to visit, and we think of all the things we should have done.
 The things we could have done, instead of the things we did do.
 Sometimes we’ll flay ourselves over the choices we made.